When soldiers returned to father the Boomers,

 for bottles to enter full and leave empty,

-ready to become milk-opaque again.
+waiting to turn milk-opaque again.

 After the rise of supermarkets, the portal changed to a window,

-six milky panes slap-spackled into the brick,
+six milky panes slap-spackled in the brick,

 intimate economies traded